-All instruments provide 1 second resolution data.
-Data were collected over 5 minutes for each experimental point to remove any effect of differences in response times and fluctuations in the aerosol generation system.
-In Figure 5 the data were averaged for each extinction/scattering/absorption level, and the standard deviation was calculated from the mean.
+All instruments provide 1 s resolution data.
+Data were collected over 5 min for each experimental point to remove any effect of differences in response times and fluctuations in the aerosol generation system.
+In Fig. 5 the data were averaged for each extinction, scattering and absorption level, and the standard deviation was calculated from the mean.

-Standard linear regression analysis was performed for the 10 seconds average of the data set.
+Standard linear-regression analysis was performed for the 10 s average of the dataset.